 Children with special needs and other clients visiting LHBH’s facilities in Oracle are offered a full range of “Stay and Play” activities designed to improve their physical and emotional well-being.
-Each activity, whether group or individual, represents a form of equine therapy that targets one or more specific behavioral objectives.
+Each activity, whether group or individual, is part of an equine-assisted therapeutic program that targets one or more specific behavioral objectives.
 These objectives include improved coordination and motor skills, enhanced observational, communication, reading and listening abilities, increased self-confidence and trust, expanded multitasking skills and strengthened connections to the physical world and to other people.
-Our therapy programs, which may be personalized to meet the needs of each client, typically are built around the following activities:
+Our equine-assisted therapeutic programs, which may be personalized to meet the needs of each client, typically are built around the following activities:

 Geared to children and seniors whose disabilities may prevent them, at least initially, from participating in more “hands on” interaction with our horses, “Horse Play” begins with a meet and greet.
 After being introduced to our staff and minis, clients learn more about their new equine friends.
 While the minis kick up their heels in our arena, picture-taking is encouraged, and clients may wish to make a collage of their snapshots as a memento of their visit to LHBH.